 This one might surprise some people because Rottweilers are a generally more common breed than all the other puppers on this list.
 While they’re not crazy expensive to buy, normally $1,500 initially, they rack up money in vet bills due to health issues.

-The breed is extremely susceptible to almost every single disease or condition for dogs, especially hip and joint issues, which is why their pet insurance claims are the highest among any other breed.
+The breed is extremely susceptible to almost every single disease and/or cancer for dogs, especially hip and joint issues, which is why their pet insurance claims are the highest among any other breed.
 Rottweiler owners can expect to pay more than $300 annually on their dog insurance and even more for a claim.

 Their lifespan is also significantly lower than other dogs at only 8-10 years.
 However, they’re considered a great family pet because of their loyalty and obedience to their owners.